 No one should ever have to worry about being harmed due to the careless, negligent, or intentional actions of a police officer.
 However, police misconduct regularly leads to severe injuries, and victims should be able to recover compensation for what happened to them.
-At Randall Page, P.C., we are ready to help when you need a Virginia police misconduct attorney.
+At Randall Page, P.C., we are ready to help when you need a Virginia criminal lawyer.
 Our qualified team will conduct a full investigation into what happened so we can secure any compensation you are entitled to.
 We are not afraid to take on law enforcement agencies or other legal teams to ensure you are treated fairly.
 We regularly help clients in the Suffolk, Courtland, and Emporia areas.

 Police misconduct in Virginia can take many forms, and you should always speak to an attorney about the specifics of your particular case to determine whether or not to move forward with a lawsuit.
 At Randall Page, P.C., our knowledgeable team has experience litigating civil rights cases involving various forms of misconduct and fraud by law enforcement officers and prosecutors.
 This includes:

 It is important to understand that citizens have rights granted to them under the Constitution of the United States.
 Specifically, this includes protections under the: